 Ddavp nasal spray now available as a generic.

 Desmopressin (Ddavp) is a prescription drug that is similar to a hormone found naturally in your body.
 It is used to prevent and control excessive thirst, urination, and dehydration caused by injury, surgery, and certain medical conditions, allowing you to sleep through the night without awakening to urinate.
-Desmopressin is also used to treat specific types of diabetes insipidus and conditions after head injury or pituitary surgery.
+Desmopressin is also used to treat specific types of diabetes insipidus and conditions after a head injury or pituitary surgery.

 How do I use and store Desmopressin?

 Desmopressin comes in a liquid form that is administered into the nose (a nasal spray).
 It is used twice a day (every morning and evening).
-For bed wetting, it is used every evening at bedtime.
+For bed-wetting, it is used every evening at bedtime.
 Use Desmopressin exactly as directed.
 If you have any difficulty understanding the label instructions contact your doctor for further explanation.
 Do not use more or less of it or more often than your doctor prescribes.

 To use the nasal spray, first clear your nasal passages by gently blowing your nose.
 Insert the sprayer into a nostril.
 Sniff as you squeeze the sprayer once.
 To prevent mucus from entering the sprayer, release your grip after you remove the sprayer from your nose.
 Gently sniff two or three more times.